Sunday, July 28, 2013

 Perma-Bound (Accelerated Reader)

 Publisher, year, reading level, interest level (age), # pages, # words, reviews.
-For example, here is the entry for my client Julie Williams' book ESCAPING TORNADO SEASON.
+For example, here is my book DARE TO DREAM...CHANGE THE WORLD.

 Amazon Advanced Search , Indiebound, B&N online, etc.

-Publishers Marketplace $20/month.
+Publishers Marketplace $25/month.
 Also shows which editor bought the book and which agent sold it.

 Website with catalog from every publisher: Early Word.
-Scroll down and find the catalogs listed on the right side.
+Scroll down and find the catalogs listed on the left side.
 Lots of other great info here.

 Photo Credit: William Wegman (American, b.
 1943).
 Reading Two Books, 1971.
 Gelatin silver print.
 Collection of Robert and Gayle Greenhill, © William Wegman